RS Berkane jersey controversy: Berkane match

-Despite the lingering crisis due to the first leg, USM Alger traveled to Morocco on April 26 aboard a private Egyptian plane on a direct flight. although the meeting is not expected to take place again.
-The FAF received a new letter from CAF, notifying a rejection of the appeal lodged after the decision to declare USM Algiers forfeited in the first leg.
-During the technical meeting before the match was held in the presence of the leaders of USM Alger and RS Berkane and representatives of the Algerian and Moroccan federations.
-Where did RS Berkane indicate that she planned to wear the flocked jersey set of the map of Morocco with Western Sahara.
+Despite the lingering crisis due to the first leg, USM Alger traveled to Morocco on April 26 aboard a private Egyptian plane on a direct flight.
+The Algerian Football Federation (FAF) received a new letter from Confederation of African Football (CAF), notifying a rejection of the appeal lodged after the decision to declare USM Algiers forfeited in the first leg.
+During a pre-match meeting between the leaders of USM Alger and RS Berkane, and representatives of the Algerian and Moroccan football federations, RS Berkane indicated that it planned to wear its jerseys with the map of Morocco with Western Sahara.

-USM Alger refused to play since the Moroccan club still wears its jersey with the country's disputed map on the chest.
+USM Alger again refused to play against the Moroccan club still because of its jerseys.
 The officials waited a quarter of an hour before realizing that one of the two teams had not left the locker room.
-At this time, RS Berkane players entered the stadium to greet their supporters while USM Alger players left the municipal stadium towards Oujda to make the return trip to Algiers.
-Before kick-off, RS Berkane supporters brandished a “tifo” with the map of Morocco showing the disputed territory.
-CAF awarded RS Berkane qualification for the final of this competition.
-The FAF has initiated a procedure to appeal the CAF sanction before the Court of Arbitration for Sport (CAS) in Lausanne, considering that the Cairo-based body has "validated the Moroccan club's request to wear a jersey with a political message" during the home and away semi-final.
-On May 2, CAF designated RS Berkane as finalist of the Confederation Cup and declared to transmit the file to the disciplinary committee for possible other sanctions against the FAF.
+At this time, RS Berkane players entered the stadium to greet their supporters while USM Alger players left the Stade Municipal de Berkane towards Oujda to make the return trip to Algiers.
+Before kick-off, RS Berkane supporters brandished a tifo with the map of Morocco showing the disputed territory.
+The CAF awarded RS Berkane qualification for the final of this competition.
+The FAF initiated a procedure to appeal the CAF's sanctions before the Court of Arbitration for Sport (CAS), considering that the CAF has "validated the Moroccan club's request to wear a jersey with a political message" during the home and away semi-final.
+On May 2, the CAF designated RS Berkane as a finalist of the Confederation Cup and transmitted its file on the controversy to its disciplinary committee for possible other sanctions against the FAF.